oneeve8/kobble-data/content/Information.md

 We are trying to prove whether our earth and cosmos:

-1. Spherical or flat?
+1. Is spherical or flat?
-2. Spinning or stationary?
+2. Is spinning or stationary?
-3. Heliocentric or Geocentric?
+3. Is heliocentric or geocentric?
 4. Has distant celestials or close celestials?
 5. Is based on gravity or electromagnetism, density/buoyancy?
 6. Is open or enclosed?